About Me

 Should I Read It?

 This provides one more time to read her words in her usual style.
-The book provides the basic things people have long come to expect from Rachel, and allows new readers to do so as well.
+The book provides the basic things people have long come to expect from Rachel, and allows new readers to do so.

 Rachel Held Evans provides a humane version of Christianity with her own personal poetry and at times bemusement mixed in.

-Rachel was an evangelical, in (to me) a good sense, and a great writer as well.
+Rachel was an evangelical, in (to me) a good sense, and a great writer.
 She also had some nerd mixed in, showing her joy in doing the research about such things as how “apple” and “evil” in Latin sounded alike, and what “midrash” means.

 The book accepts -- perhaps with a bit more assurance than she felt at times -- the existence of God.
 It takes various biblical accounts at their word -- she does not second guess, here, for instance if Mary actually said the Magnificat.